Quotes by Moshe Feldenkrais

 "The object of education should be to eliminate these compulsive states and to help the person to acquire the ability for potent action; that is to be able to control the body excitations and act as if in the case of spontaneous action" (Feldenkrais, The Potent Self: A Study of Spontaneity and Compulsion, 1985.

 This is where, to an extent, I differ with Moshe and some Feldenkrais practitioners.
-Compulsion, specifically related to trauma cannot necessarily be reached by doing Feldenkrais sessions.
-Sometimes one needs to add some of the latest findings on healing trauma.
-Peter Levine, Stephen Porges and many others have strategies that can be a big help to practitioners.
+Compulsion and compulsive states cannot alwaysb be reached by doing Feldenkrais sessions.

 "What I'm after isn't flexible bodies, but flexible brains.
 What I'm after is to restore each person to their human dignity. "